davibe/docker-gstreamer-raspbian-build/README.md

 # Readme

-I created this Dockerfile to build gstreamer and plugins from git for the raspberry pi.
+I created this Dockerfile to build latest git version of gstreamer and plugins my raspberry pi.
 In this case I am not using a real cross-compiler.
 I just run the entyre build inside qemu-static-arm that runs in a raspbian chroot.
 This is way faster than full system emulation yet slower than real cross-compilation.
-It took 2 - 3 hrs on my macbook pro.
+It took 1 - 2 hrs on my macbook pro.

 *If you just want to download prebuilt binaries skip to [Installing](#installing)*